Hewett

 AreaSearch analysis of employment trends sees Hewett performing better than 90% of local markets assessed across Australia

-However, health care & social assistance has limited presence, with 14.3% employment compared to 17.7% regionally.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.9%, while labour force increased by 1.7%, causing the unemployment rate to fall by 0.2 percentage points.
-By comparison, Greater Adelaide recorded employment growth of 3.0% and a fall in unemployment of 0.1 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Hewett.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Hewett's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years.
+This contrasted with Greater Adelaide where employment grew by 4.2%, labour force expanded by 3.9%, and unemployment fell by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Hewett.
+These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Hewett's employment mix indicated local employment should increase by 6.0% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes and do not consider localised population projections.

 Frequently Asked Questions - Employment